 If you haven't worked with ROCE before, it measures the 'return' (pre-tax profit) a company generates from capital employed in its business.
-To calculate this metric for ONEOK, this is the formula:
+Analysts use this formula to calculate it for DorianG:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Therefore, ONEOK has an ROCE of 13%.
-In absolute terms, that's a pretty normal return, and it's somewhat close to the Oil and Gas industry average of 12%.
+So, DorianG has an ROCE of 10%.
+In isolation, that's a pretty standard return but against the Oil and Gas industry average of 23%, it's not as good.

-Above you can see how the current ROCE for ONEOK compares to its prior returns on capital, but there's only so much you can tell from the past.
-If you'd like to see what analysts are forecasting going forward, you should check out our free report for ONEOK.
+Above you can see how the current ROCE for DorianG compares to its prior returns on capital, but there's only so much you can tell from the past.
+If you'd like, you can check out the forecasts from the analysts covering DorianG here for free.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.